seraogianluca/IR2/Marketing/BOZZAMarketingPlan.md

 The cleaning robot market can be segmented on the basis of product, end-use application and geography.

 On the basis of product type, the cleaning robot market can be categorized into:
-- pool robot,
+- pool robot
-- window robot,
+- window robot
-- floor robot,
+- floor robot
 - lawn robot.

 Based on the end-use verticals, the cleaning robot market can be segmented into:
-- residential,
+- residential
-- commercial,
+- commercial
-- industrial,
+- industrial
 - and healthcare applications.

 Furthermore, on the basis of geography, the cleaning robot market is classified into five major regions:
-- North America,
+- North America
-- Asia Pacific,
+- Asia Pacific
-- Europe,
+- Europe
 - Middle East
-- Africa,
+- Africa
 -Latin America.

 North America is the most dominant market for cleaning robots owing to the presence of well-established cleaning robot manufacturers and high labor cost.

 ## Targeting

-IR2 focus the strenght in floor robot, for residential and commercial use in the Europe region.
+IR2 focus the strenght in floor robot, for residential use in the Europe region.

 ## Customer Segmentation